zvapa/candlestick-chart-with-slider/README.md

 <img src="./images/demo.gif" height=300>

-This code is meant to showcase part of workflow specific to technical analysis:
+This code is meant to showcase a part of the workflow specific to technical analysis:
 * connecting to a sql database to extract price data for a specific trading instrument, and
 * plotting a candlestick chart with a range slider and a tooltip for detailed price info